hirzi/LSD/README.md

 	// samplerType	MCMC

-	// Define .est file, which defines the priors estName	example_ABCsampler.est
+	// Define .est file, which defines the priors estName	ABCSampler.priors

 	// Define the file which contains the observed sumstats.
-This must be in the same form as the simulated sumstats output obsName	/path/example.obs
+This is to ensure that the observed data (summary statistics) and the simulated data (summary statistics) are in the same format obsName	/path/2popModel_observedSumStats

 	//	Output file name
 	outName	2pop_simpleModel_4params